Multifactor vs Push Security

 Unified vault for passwords, passkeys, and 2FA codes

-Instant access revocation (no password reset needed)
+Instant access revocation without password resets

 Fine-grained permissions (e.g., read-only, specific actions)